• Home

 • Micro-plane (like this one) is handy to grate ginger.

-What is the best meats to use for beef and broccoli?
+What are the best meats to use for beef and broccoli?

 Since we are using the Instant Pot you can get away with using slightly tougher meats like stew meat.
 The pressure cooker helps make this cut super moist.
 Flank steak, flat iron, chuck roast, or sirloin cut into thinner pieces would also work well in this recipe.